HananeMoshe/BrightLocal-Api-C-Sharp-Wrapper/README.md

 It is recommended you install the following dependencies via NuGet.

-1. RestSHarp -  Install-Package RestSharp | Git: https://github.com/restsharp/RestSharp
+1. RestSHarp: nuget Install-Package RestSharp | Git: https://github.com/restsharp/RestSharp